An open-air research plot using infrared heaters to study the impact of climate warming on plant development and ecosystem stress.

 Full sun, proper pruning, moderate stress, and balanced nutrients improve essential oil content.

-Plant Scientist & Environmental Biologist
+Plant Scientist and Environmental Biologist

 Stay informed!